 Each node participating in an IEEE 802.1AS network implements a local timescale, i.e. a device clock, and references this timescale in the 802.1AS protocol messages it transmits.
 These device clocks are independent, and typically are derived from local free-running crystal oscillators.
 In contrast to some other approaches, the device clock is not adjusted or servoed to follow a master reference.
+Each local timescale is associated with a unique identifier, typically derived from a device-specific MAC address.

 Operation of the 802.1AS protocol establishes a set of pairwise calibrated relationships among the device clocks, and uses these relationships to create a shared understanding of time throughout the network.
-These calibration relationships are maintained on a link-bylink basis, in parallel, without reference to any other link, to a master clock or to a preferred direction of information transfer.
+These calibration relationships are maintained on a link-by-link basis, in parallel, without reference to any other link, to a master clock or to a preferred direction of information transfer.
 At this level the model is "democratic": every device clock is equally valid, and simply defines a way of representing time which is convenient for protocol operations occurring within that device.